Ian Hendry: Later years

 Hendry was declared bankrupt in the late 1970s.
-He suffered from several health problems in his latter years, largely due to his long-term problems with alcohol which affected his professional and personal life.
+He suffered from several health problems in his latter years, largely due to the long-term alcoholism which affected his professional and personal life.
+Gerry Anderson recalled in his biography that Hendry "was always drinking", and was intoxicated during the filming of Journey to the Far Side of the Sun (1969).

 His last part in a film was a substantial, though uncredited, role as a corrupt policeman in McVicar (1980).

 His last public appearance was as a guest on an October 1984 episode of This Is Your Life which profiled his former Avengers co-star Patrick Macnee, who had been a special guest when This Is Your Life featured Hendry in March 1978.

 Personal life

 Hendry's first marriage was to Phyllis Joanna Bell, née Chaddock, in September 1955.
-Phyllis preferred to be known as 'Jo' – an abbreviation of her middle-name – and worked as a make-up artist for Leichner.
+She worked as a make-up artist for Leichner.
 The marriage ended in 1962.
-Hendry married actress Janet Munro on 16 February 1963, who he met making Afternoon of a Nymph on TV.
+On 16 February 1963, Hendry married actress Janet Munro, whom he met making Afternoon of a Nymph on TV.
 They had two daughters, Sally and Corrie, but their turbulent life together ended in divorce in 1971.
 Munro died a year later in London from the heart condition myocarditis.
-This was a contributory factor in Hendry's increasing dependence on alcohol.
-Hendry later married Sandra (Sandy) Jones on 27 May 1975, with whom he had a daughter, Emma.
+This was a contributory factor in Hendry's increasing alcoholism.
+Hendry later married Sandra (Sandy) Jones on 27 May 1975; they had a daughter, Emma.